 - Investor’s bank statement confirming the transfer

-Portugal's Cultural Golden Visa cycle time
+Portugal Cultural Golden Visa Cycle Time

 Local Expertise